nikhan/go-fetch/README.md

 ```
 result, err := Fetch.Fetch(".foo.bar[2]", obj)
 ```
-All queries must start with `.`, as this is refers to the value that is passed to go-fetch.
-Making a query of simple `.` will return the entire value itself.
+All queries must start with `.`, as this refers to the root of the value that is passed to go-fetch.
+Making a query `.` will return the entire value itself.

-go-fetch supports bracket accessors for maps as well, so if you need to access a key that has characters (such as a `.`) that need to be avoided, you can do so:
+go-fetch supports bracket accessors for maps, so if you need to access a key that has characters that need to be avoided (such as a `.,#,$,*,%,!`), you can do so:

 ```
 result, err := Fetch.Fetch(`.["foo"].bar[2]`, obj)
 ```

 `Fetch.Fetch()`  is a convenience function that runs both `Fetch.Parse()` and `Fetch.Run()`.
-If you have a sitution where you will be running the same query over lots of values it is highly reccomended that you `Fetch.Parse()` your query once and `Fetch.Run()` each value.
+If you have a sitution where you will be running the same query over lots of values it is highly reccomended that you `Fetch.Parse()` your query once and `Fetch.Run()` each value that needs to be queried.

 ```
 query, _ := Fetch.Parse(`.["stop.trying"].to[0].make.fetch.happen`)